-The different types of projectors have their own pros and cons.
+The different types of projectors (and their mounts - our guide) have their own pros and cons.
 Below, we’ll discuss some of the specifics for each style.
 Specifically, how they impact the bottom lines of the purchase price, power cost, and bulb replacements.

 DLP stands for Digital Light Projection.
 It’s a method in which tiny mirrors in combination with a spinning color-filter wheel are used to manage the light that forms the projected image.
 A spinning disk of filters in front of the bulb controls which color lights hit which mirrors and the combined image is projected onto the screen.

 The average cost is going to be somewhere between $200-$500 for one that is good enough, and maybe as high as $1k if you’d like something with 4k.
 The lumens, or brightness rating of the projector, is also one of the characteristics that drive this number up.
 You probably only need a 1500-2500 lumen projector for a typical room, but if you have a lot of windows and plan on daytime usage, you may need more.

 The bulb is typically quoted as lasting 2,000 to 5,000 hours, and while that sounds like a huge amount, if you put it in 8-hour day terms, it’s actually less than a year.
 (2000 hours is about 35 weeks of 8 hour days).
 Now, you won’t be watching something 8 hours a day (probably) but a business or school application might require a projector to be on this long, and the bulb prices can add up.